-For more information on the VanEck VIP Trust (the "Trust"), the Trustees and the Officers of the Trust, see "General Information", "Description of the Trust" and "Trustees and Officers" in the SAI.
+For more information on the Trust, the Board and the Officers of the Trust, see "General Information," "Description of the Trust" and "Trustees and Officers" in the SAI.

 THE DISTRIBUTOR

 Van Eck Securities Corporation, 666 Third Avenue, New York, NY 10017 (the "Distributor"), a wholly owned subsidiary of the Adviser, has entered into a Distribution Agreement with the Trust for distributing shares of the Fund.